-To visit Sundarbans, you must join a tour operator – no way to visit it by your own.
-A tour on this forest with a wrong tour operator could be a complete waste of time and money.
+To visit Sundarbans, you must book with a tour operator – no way to visit it on your own.
+A tour of this forest with a wrong tour operator could be a complete waste of time and money.
 Here is a list of the best things to do in Sundarbans, which you must check if a tour operator is offering before going on a tour with them.

 Best things to do in Sundarbans